 - Dry two or more loads in a row to take advantage of the heat still in the dryer.

 - Clean the lint filter before drying each load.
+Not only does this help your dryer perform more efficiently, it is also an important safety measure.

 - Clean the machine.
 Periodically remove any buildup of lint and dust from the dryer exhaust, the back of the dryer and behind the lint screen.